Tuesday, September 3, 2024

 After reading the code about a part of MySQL Startup that I call InnoDB Tablespace Duplicate Check (Duplicate Check for short), my understanding was that the first page, usually 16 kilobytes, of each table is read on startup.
 The relevant part of the code is the function Tablespace_dirs::duplicate_check which is called for each table.
 This function calls Fil_system::get_tablespace_id which is reading the first page of the table (MAX_PAGES_TO_READ is defined to 1).
 But when validating my understanding by actually testing with monitoring the disk, I observed that for 1 million tables, 65.7 million sectors (roughly 32 GB) is read, which is twice what I expected.

-I was quick to make a hypothesis here: the Linux kernel is reading more by prefetching the next 16 kilobytes.
+I was quick to make a hypothesis here : the Linux kernel is reading more by prefetching the next 16 kilobytes.
 Validating this was easy, I just needed adding a second fadvise call with POSIX_FADV_RANDOM before the fread (there is already one with POSIX_FADV_DONTNEED after), and this indeed divided the number of sectors read by two, reducing MySQL startup time with 1 million tables from 2:39 to 1:44.
+This is what I call the fadvise optimization.
 And I was able to do even better (1:44 is not the 1:07 I mentioned in the introduction).

 Once I was in IO optimization mode, it became obvious - it is almost embarrassing that I did not realize this before - that the full first page of each table was not needed, we only need 4 bytes at offset FIL_PAGE_SPACE_ID (which is 34).
+This is what I call the light optimization.
 So I naively thought I could reduce the number of sectors read by another 32x.
 After testing, I saw that it only achieved an additional reduction of 4x because the XFS block size is 4 kilobytes.
 Still, combined, these two optimizations reduce the number of sectors read from 65.7 to 9.7 million, which reduces startup time from 2:47 to 1:07 (with 1 million tables and local SSD).

 The tests I did with EBS volumes of type gp3 did not lead to a significant improvement in startup time.
 I am guessing that reading 4 or 32 kilobytes from an EBS volume has a very similar cost (latency and IOPS), which explains that I was not able to see significant speedup.
 If I looked closer, I might see less CPU consumption, but I did not take time to do these tests (if someone wants to document this, I can help).
 But there is more to say about MySQL Startup with EBS volumes, and this will be in another post where I need to dive into the full "system" behavior of InnoDB Tablespace Duplicate Check.